Surya221299/motorcycle-sparepart-object-detection-createml-ios/README.md

 This project was built to gain hands-on experience in:

-- Manual dataset creation and annotation (1,766 labeled images across 8 classes)
+- Manual dataset creation and annotation using Roboflow (1,766 labeled images across 8 classes)
 - Create ML Object Detection pipeline
 - Integrating Core ML and Vision in UIKit
 - End-to-end on-device ML workflow on iOS